InftyCat/MasterThesis/README.md

 This is my Master Thesis, under the supervision of Floris van Doorn and Hugo Moneclay.
-Have a look at a [short summary] (MasterThesisSummary.pdf) from October 2024.
+Have a look at a short summary from October 2024: (https://raw.githubusercontent.com/InftyCat/MasterThesis/Zariski/MasterThesisSummary.pdf)